oneapi-src/oneDNN/doc/primitives/binary.md

 \f]

-where \f$op\f$ is one of addition, subtraction, multiplication, division, greater than or equal to, get maximum value, and get minimum value.
+where \f$op\f$ is one of addition, subtraction, multiplication, division, greater than or equal to, greater than, less than or equal to, less than, equal to, not equal to, get maximum value, and get minimum value.

 The binary primitive does not have a notion of forward or backward propagations.